Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Field Name: Define the field name for the hidden field.
+- Field name: Define the field name for the hidden field.
-- Hidden Value: Specify the hidden value for this field.
+- Hidden value: Specify the hidden value for this field.

 ### Validation
 - This hidden field widget must be placed within a Form widget to be effective.